Migrate to a New Embedding Model with Zero Downtime in Qdrant

 Re-embedding requires access to the original data used to create the embeddings.
 This data can come from a primary database, or it may be stored in the payloads of the points in Qdrant.
 This tutorial assumes that the necessary data is stored in the payloads.
 This is usually the case, as the payload often contains the text or other data that was used to generate the embeddings.

-The solution outlined in this tutorial only works for upsert operations.
+The solution outlined here only works as-is for upsert operations.
 If you use deletes or partial updates, it is necessary to pause those operations during the migration or implement additional logic to handle them.

 Step 1: Create a New Collection

-The first step is to create a new collection in Qdrant that will be used to store the new embeddings, compatible with the new model in terms of vector size and similarity function.
+The first step is to create a new collection that will be used to store the new embeddings, compatible with the new model in terms of vector size and similarity function.

 client.create_collection(